ggsoftwarellc/nitropay-sample/docs/sponsor/quick-start.md

 _This is not an out-of-box user system and we don't currently offer adapters for common systems.
 Setup will require an intermediate level of backend and frontend development._

-### 1. Create a brand
+### 1. Create a product

-The first step is to [create a brand](https://panel.nitropay.com/sponsor/brands) in the NitroPay panel.
-Within your brand, you'll define one or more tiers that offer various benefits and payment terms to your users.
+The first step is to [create a product](https://panel.nitropay.com/sponsor/products) in the NitroPay panel.
+Within your product, you'll define one or more tiers that offer various benefits and payment terms to your users.

 ### 2. Implement the backend SDK